MileHacker Logo

 Travel Tip

 Carry a business card from your hotel with its address written in Chinese.
-This aids taxi drivers or locals in guiding you back.
+This aids taxi drivers or locals in guiding bring you back.

 Safety & Well-being